skip to Main Content

 Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

-Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience in the industry.
-She's helped millions of pet parents provide the best care at every stage of their pet’s life.
+Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience working with pets.

-This Post Has 2 Comments
+This Post Has 3 Comments

 1. Great tips!
 I always “transform” my view to the puppy eyes in order to see any dangers.
 This is the most important thing to do because preventing the puppy from getting hurt should be first on the list 🙂